xuyouze/MyNotes/ResNet.md

   * why it is hard to learn a indentity mapping after several layers.

   * what is VLAD?

   * section 2 residual representation is hard to understand.

+  * what if use $W_s$ in every shortcut?
+    * the accuracy would be better, but the time complexity and model size will double.

+  * why need to warm up when training the 110-layer ResNet using the CIFAR-10 dataset.

 # 8. vocabulary: